str1ngth3ory/Bi--and-Tri--direction-A-search/README.md

 ```

 Your code lives in the `/vagrant` folder within this virtual machine.
 Changes made to files in your assignment folder will automatically be reflected within the machine.

+# Azure Notebooks

+Azure has a service for creating and hosting your iPython notebooks.
+Find it [here](https://notebooks.azure.com/).
+You can even use your Georgia Tech credentials to sign in.